Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 Peacocks and Peahens: A Bunch of Peas

 Technically, only the male is called a peacock.
 The female is a peahen.
 When referring to the species, one might exclaim, “My, those peafowl over there are really stunning!”
-Finally, did you know that a bunch of these birds together can be called several different things?
-Collective nouns include a muster, an ostentation, a pride or a party of peacocks.
+Did you know that a bunch of these birds together can be called several different things?
+Collective nouns include a muster, ostentation, pride or a party of peacocks.

 Why Neighbours Hate Peacocks

 A single bird can be kept and will mostly get along with other fowl such as chickens and turkeys.
 For this reason, it makes a beautiful addition to any farm or homestead.
-However, a single bird's not always ideal.
+However, a single bird is not always ideal.
 Peafowl thrive with their own kind.

 Become an Expert

-Unfortunately, it's not a good idea to obtain this pet and learn as you go.
-The peacock is an exotic species.
-A first-time owner must arrive with knowledge, a suitable environment, be able to carry expenses and a certainty of lifetime care.
-Peacocks have incredible longevity and have hit the half-century mark in captivity.
-Even in the wild, they can easily grow as old as twenty years.
+Unfortunately, it is not a good idea to obtain this pet and learn as you go.
+The peacock is an exotic species with special needs.
+A first-time owner must arrive with the knowledge, a suitable environment, be able to carry expenses and accept the commitment to provide lifetime care.
+Peacocks have hit the half-century mark in captivity.
+Even in the wild, they can easily grow as old as twenty years!

 Did You Know?